r-grandorder/tri-hermes/en/pages/babylonia.md

 ---

 **Fujimaru 2:**
-...Uruk is far from finished! ! !
+...Uruk is far from finished!!!

 ---